Become a Surgical Oncologist: Step-by-Step Career Guide

 Do I Want to Be a Surgical Oncologist?

-Becoming a surgical oncologist involves 15 years of education and earning state licensure.
+Becoming a surgical oncologist involves approximately 15 years of education, plus state licensure.
 The following table outlines common requirements to become a surgical oncologist:

 |Degree Level||M.D. or D.O.*|

 |Experience||5 years of residency training plus 2 years of fellowship training**|

 |Licensure and Certification||A state-issued license is required*|